danielanywhere/Geometry/README.md

 -   **FArea**.
 Many of the same competencies as the more familiar RectangleF, but with support for negative area.

--   **FEllpse**.
+-   **FEllipse**.
 A self-contained ellipse class with everything you need for handling an ellipse, including returning the area or perimeter, the bounding box of the shape, the focal points, the length of the imaginary string used to physically draw an edge around the shape in the real world, a coordinate on the edge at any angle, and intersections on a line.

 -   **FLine**.
 A floating point line.